 Oh, and, expect to use your vacuum cleaner regularly!
 If I were you, I'd invest in a high-quality one with good suction for sucking up pet hair!

-It is important when getting your German Shepherd that you buy from a reputable breeder.
-If responsible, they should be able to show you the medical history of the German Shepherd puppy's parents, as well as a certificate showing that both parents are free of this condition.
+It is important when getting the German Shepherd that you buy him from a reputable breeder.
+If responsible, they should be able to show you the medical history of the German Shepherd puppy’s parents, as well as a certificate showing that both parents are free of this condition.

 Another important thing is to provide her with dog food good for German Shepherds, which contains chondroitin and glucosamine.